 Why should you get the Citi Premier?

 You can maximize the value of your points by transferring them to one of Citi’s airline and hotel partners.
-However, your other redemption options include:
+However, other redemption options include:

 - Statement credits